Phillies Beat with Destiny Lugardo

 Schwarber fell behind 0-2 and worked a walk.
 Manaea proceeded to throw four uncompetitive pitches to Trea Turner for another walk.

-Harper missed a changeup inside the strike zone.
+He missed a first-pitch changeup inside the strike zone.
 The second pitch, a sweeper just a little low and away, was also missed.
 Down in the hole 0-2, Citi Field came alive.
 Harper is a heel everywhere he goes and nothing satisfies opposing fans quite like seeing a star like Harper fail.

 Manaea went even further out of the zone to get Harper to chase strike three.